 Becoming carbon neutral

-The council adopted a motion to declare a climate emergency at its meeting held on 18 July 2019.
+The council adopted a motion to declare a climate emergency at its meeting held on 18 July 2019 and we have now launched a dedicated website to document our work to become carbon neutral by 2030.

 Climate emergency working group